aniketkasale/html-css/README.md

+# Hello, I am learning and practicing HTML CSS!
+With the help of Jonas course.
+And I will be pushing my work here.

+# Readme of course 👇

-# Course Material and FAQ for "Build Responsive Real-World Websites with HTML and CSS"
+## Course Material and FAQ for "Build Responsive Real-World Websites with HTML and CSS"

 This repo contains starter files and final code for all sections and projects contained in the course.